geoarrow/geoarrow-rs/python/core/README.md

 ## Future work:

 - [ ] 3D coordinates.
 Only 2D geometries are supported at this time.
+- [ ] More algorithms, including spatial indexes and spatial joins.
 - [ ] CRS management.
 This currently loses the CRS information in the [GeoArrow metadata](https://geoarrow.org/extension-types#extension-metadata).

 ## Background reading